NYPD’s Stonewall Apology Welcome in Ugly LGBT Pride Month Which Has Shown Why Pride Is So Necessary

 “As New Yorkers, we’re honored to be the first American city to ever host World Pride,” O’Neill added.
 “More than three million people from around the globe will be here to take part in this month-long celebration, and it is our job to keep every single one of them safe, and to make sure they feel safe, too—and nobody does that better than the NYPD.”

-It was an apology that took 50 years to come—it was absurdly overdue—but it was welcome.
+It was an apology that took 50 years to come—a case of absurdly better late than never—but it was welcome.
 O’Neill also announced the formation of the Lavender Alliance, seeking to include LGBTQ businesses in the city’s counter-terrorism liaison between police and commercial operators.

 In his words O’Neill was seeking to reaffirm the NYPD’s commitment to LGBT people, and also, presumably, to the many LGBT NYPD officers who march in the city's main Pride parade.
 The presence of those police, and the presence of so many police on the ground, is one factor that has led to a rebel Pride march this year.